Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Numerical Experiments

 \subsection{Irregular triangular meshes and complex domain}

-To generalize our sparse model, we also tested on irregular triangular meshes to verify whether the sparse connectivity strategy still works effectively when the mesh structure is not aligned with a regular Cartesian grid.
-To do this, we solved the 2D Poisson equation with the homogeneous Dirichlet boundary condition and the forcing term \ref{f_input}.
-Using FEniCS, we generated an irregular triangular mesh for two geometries, on the standard square domain, and on the square domain with a circular hole.
-Each domain has 1047 nodes, and 851 nodes, respectively.
-Except for the structure of the mesh and the domain geometry, all training settings were kept consistent with the previous experiments.
+To evaluate the performance of the proposed sparse model for a general case, we test the model on irregular triangular meshes and examine whether the sparse connectivity strategy remains effective when the mesh structure is not aligned with a regular Cartesian grid.
+To do this, we solve the 2D Poisson equation with the homogeneous Dirichlet boundary condition and the forcing terms given by \eqref{f_input}.
+Using FEniCS, we generate irregular triangular meshes on a standard square domain and on a square domain with a circular hole.
+The two domains have 919 and 679 degrees of freedom, respectively.
+Except for the structure of the mesh and the domain geometry, all training settings are kept consistent with the previous experiments.

 Table \ref{tab:result_poisson_diff_geometry_table} shows the experimental results.
 In both cases, the sparse model converges accurately with fewer parameters compared to the dense model.
-These results demonstrate that the local connectivity-based sparse structure generalizes effectively to unstructured meshes and complex domain shapes.
-Figure \ref{fig:circlehole_poisson_scnn_plot} visualizes the prediction of the sparse model on the domain with a circle hole.
+These results indicate that the local connectivity-based sparse structure remains effective on unstructured meshes and complex geometries.
+Figure \ref{fig:circlehole_poisson_scnn_plot} visualizes the prediction of the sparse model on the domain with a circular hole.